Nov 10, 2025 · 1490 words · 7 min read

 style E fill:#ccccff

-• Scripted Tasks — Individual scripts that automate specific, repetitive tasks
+• Scripted Tasks: Scripts that handle specific, repetitive work

-• Workflow Automation — Orchestrated sequences of operations with some decision logic
+• Workflow Automation: Chained operations with some logic

-Understanding where your organization currently stands and where you want to go helps set realistic expectations and plan appropriate investments.
+Know where you are, know where you want to go.
+That helps set realistic expectations and plan investments.

-These initiatives may evolve into closed-loop or self-healing frameworks.
-Achieving full automation is a long-term goal.
-Automation is not about replacing people, but amplifying expertise—allowing engineers to focus on design and problem-solving.
-Cost savings may follow, but the true benefits are consistency, reliability, and speed.
-Automation also enables capabilities impossible to achieve manually at scale, such as real-time network optimization or instant compliance validation.
+These initiatives can evolve into closed-loop or self-healing frameworks.
+Full automation is a long-term goal.
+Automation doesn’t replace people: it amplifies expertise, letting engineers focus on design and problem-solving.
+Cost savings might follow, but the real wins are consistency, reliability, and speed.
+Automation also enables things impossible to do manually at scale: real-time network optimization, instant compliance validation.

 A hidden benefit of network automation is that it motivates you to simplify your network architecture as much as possible to facilitate automation.

-This book explores automation practices for large-scale and smaller networks.
-You’ll learn to recognize which ideas fit your context and how scale introduces unique challenges.
-To be humble, most of the ideas are not unique to networking.
-They come from lessons learned in software engineering over the years and are adapted to the challenges and requirements of network operations.
+This book covers automation for both large-scale and smaller networks.
+You’ll learn which ideas fit your context and how scale changes things.
+Most of these concepts aren’t unique to networking: they come from software engineering lessons learned over decades, adapted for network operations.

 Hyperscalers

-• Expansion from a design into all the necessary data to depict the network intent (e.g., racks, devices, cables, Internet Protocol (IP)s, overlay, networks) that powers the creation of the Bill of Materials (BOM), and renders the bootstrap configuration that is served via Zero Touch Provisioning (ZTP) as soon as the device is connected in the datacenter.
+• Take a design and expand it into all the data needed for network intent: racks, devices, cables, Internet Protocol (IP)s, overlay, networks.
+Use that to generate the Bill of Materials (BOM) and bootstrap configs served via Zero Touch Provisioning (ZTP) when devices connect.

-• Correlation of observability data (e.g., metrics, logs, and flows) to provide real-time events that are enriched with contextual information and trigger workflows that mitigate end-user problems, draining connections while still keeping capacity under SLA limits.
+• Correlate observability data (metrics, logs, flows) into real-time events enriched with context.
+Trigger workflows that mitigate user problems: draining connections while keeping capacity within SLA.

 Service Providers